golemfactory/hackathons/Knowledge-base/README.md

 Hello hackers!
 This repository will guide you through the Golem Online Hackathon, Golem Alpha 3 and everything you might need to hack successfully!

+Golem Network is a cloud computing power service where everyone can develop, manage and execute workloads in an unstoppable, inexpensive and censorship-free environment.

 ## Get to know Alpha3

 <h4 align="center">